How it works

 | Scroll | Scroll up or down |

-| Wait | Pause for page changes (max 10 seconds) |
+| Wait | Pause up to 10 seconds (fixed delay) |

-| Read elements | Extract interactive elements for structured navigation |
+| Read elements | Extract interactive elements for structured navigation, then click with the returned selector |

 Handoff between you and the AI